sshyran/popcorn-js/readme.md

 3. Run the command `node server` from the root path of `popcorn-js`
 4. Open your favourite browser and navigate to `http://localhost:8000/test/`

+Note.
+Some tests need focus and might be failing, refer to console or test output to check when a test fails.

 Community
 -------------
 The Popcorn.js community is a mix of developers, filmmakers, artists, and everything in between.
 If you are interested in using Popcorn.js or helping us build it, you can use one or more of the following: